lordLegal/Spotify-Analyse/README.md

 # TradeSpotify

-Welcome to **Spotify-Analyse**, a comprehensive tool designed to offer insights into your Spotify listening habits and more!
+Welcome to **TradeSpotify**, a comprehensive tool designed to offer insights into your Spotify listening habits and more!

 ## Overview